rumpelstompskin/PlayFabOnlineUserServer/README.md

 ### Installing

 Navigate to line 51 of Client.cs.
 Change the password to your certificate's name and password.
+Navigate to line 241 of Program.cs.
+Change authentication password.
 Build the application and place your certificate in the form of a pfx into the solution's base folder.
 Run the application.